-General surgical procedures include treatment of colorectal disorders, hernias, gallbladder disease, weight loss, gastrointestinal and esophageal disorders and trauma.
+General surgical procedures include treatment of colorectal disorders, hernias, gallbladder disease, weight loss, and gastrointestinal and esophageal disorders.
 Many surgeries are performed by laparoscopy to limit postoperative pain and shorten recovery time.
 Some surgeries can even be performed on an outpatient basis.

 Here are some of the many surgeries offered:

 - Benign and malignant tumors of the digestive systems

 - da Vinci® Surgical System robotic assisted surgery

 - Endocrine (thyroid, parathyroid, pancreas, adrenal)